marcossilvestrini/learning-lpic-2-202-450/Vagrant/FS/README.md

 ### Shell provisioner

-I use vagrant shell provisioner for configure http service and others tools of this stack
+I use vagrant shell provisioner for configure samba service, nfs and others tools of this stack

 ### Git Actions (pipelines)